Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 Right of First Refusal in Utah Parenting Plans

-Why this matters: A right of first refusal clause can sound simple, but it affects real life quickly.
-It can decide whether a parent gets extra time with a child, whether a sitter is used, and how often parents have to communicate on short notice.
-When it works, it supports stability and more parent involvement.
-When it is vague or weaponized, it can create constant conflict and make an already stressful co-parenting relationship harder.
+A right of first refusal clause can decide whether a parent gets extra time with a child, whether a sitter is used, and how often parents must communicate on short notice.
+When it works, it supports stability and parent involvement.
+When it is vague or weaponized, it can create constant conflict.

-Note: This article is for educational purposes and is not legal advice.
+This article is for educational purposes only and is not legal advice.
 Parenting plan disputes are fact-specific.
-If you need advice about your situation, talk with a Utah family law attorney before changing how you handle parent-time, childcare, or exchanges.
+If you need advice about your situation, talk with a Utah family law attorney before changing how you handle parent-time, childcare, exchanges, or right of first refusal requests.

-What Is the Right of First Refusal.
+What Is the Right of First Refusal?

 The right of first refusal in a parenting plan is a rule that says: if a parent cannot personally care for the child during that parent’s scheduled time, that parent must first offer the other parent a chance to care for the child before using a babysitter or other non-parent caregiver.